The role of the Department

 - It is also an offence to remove an archaeological object found with a detector from such a site without written consent.
 There are further restrictions involving the search for archaeological objects.

 - Such a search can be undertaken only by those with a ‘licence to excavate’ issued under the Order.
 Usually such a licence is granted only to bona fide archaeologists, historians or experienced amateurs engaged in legitimate archaeological research or rescue excavations.

-You should also be aware that there are laws covering other possible aspects of treasure-hunting, such as:
+You should also be aware that there are laws covering other possible aspects of metal detecting, such as:

 - damage to archaeological sites that are in State Care or have been scheduled under the Order